ryan4orce/fullstackbootcamp/lab_storage_configuration/lab_storage_configuration.rst

 .. _lab_storage_configuration:

 ---------------------------
-Lab - Storage Configuration
+Prism: Storage Configuration
 ---------------------------

 Overview
 ++++++++

-In this lab we will use Prism to perform a basic container setup.
+In this lab we will use Prism to perform a basic Storage Container setup.

 Prism Element Storage Configuration Items
 +++++++++++++++++++++++++++++++++++++++++